Victoria Mboko: The Next Big Thing in Women’s Tennis?

 Victoria Mboko has officially arrived.
 Her remarkable run at the 2025 Canadian Open — capturing the title in front of a home crowd as a wildcard — has cemented her status as Canada’s next tennis star.
 With elite athleticism, mental toughness, and a rapidly developing all-court game, she’s no longer just a promising prospect but a proven contender.

-Now ranked inside the WTA Top 25, Mboko has the tools, team, and confidence to build on her breakout success.
-If she continues on this trajectory, Grand Slam contention is not a question of if, but when.
+After adding a second WTA title in Hong Kong and finishing the year ranked inside the WTA Top 20 at World No. 18, Mboko has the tools, team, and confidence to build on her breakout success.
+If she continues on this trajectory, Grand Slam contention is no longer a question of if, but when.

 Frequently Asked Questions (FAQ)